ClusterLLM: Large Language Models as a Guide for Text Clustering

-We attribute the improvements on clustering performance to the improved accuracy on predicting triplet tasks.
-In Table~\ref{tab:perspective_analysis}, we show the accuracy on predicted triplets that have ground truth (exactly one positive and one negative choices based on ground truth).
-For Instructor, we select those choices that have closer euclidean distances with the anchor in the embedding space.
-We also show both random triplet sampling (uniformly sample three random instances from the dataset, where the two choices are different from anchor) and entropy-based sampling on top and bottom parts respectively.
-First of all, with entropy-based sampling, GPT-3.5 consistently improves upon Instructor.
-However, with random sampling, the accuracy gap is much smaller.
-Second, random triplet sampling retrieves significantly fewer ground truth triplets, especially on fine-grained datasets such as Bank77.
-Finally, with GPT-4, the accuracy is further improved on most datasets except for GoEmo.
+We attribute the improvements on clustering quality to more accurate triplet predictions.
+In Table~\ref{tab:perspective_analysis}, we show the accuracy on predicted triplets that have ground truth (exactly one positive and one negative choices based on ground truth) with two different sampling methods.
+Random triplet sampling uniformly samples three random instances as query and two choices, and we guarantee the two choices are different from the anchor by filtering.
+Furthermore, we also show a selection accuracy with Euclidean distances between embeddings as a comparison.
+We observe that, GPT-3.5/4 consistently improves upon Instructor on high entropy examples, demonstrating our hypothesis.
+In contrast, with random sampling, the ground truth triplets is significantly fewer and the accuracy gap is much smaller or even decreases performance.